 THIS YEAR, on Sunday May 27 2018, Union Presbyterian Church will be celebrating 185 years of service to our Lord Jesus Christ

-and to the local community.
-Our guest speaker will be Rev. Karen Pozios, minister of Dixie Presbyterian Church, Mississauga.
+and to our local community.
+There will be a special guest minister with us that day to bless and inspire us!
 Come and be blessed, 10:30 am Sunday, May 27th!

 In 1833, pioneering farmers between Salmonville (now Terra Cotta) and Williamsburgh (now Glen Williams) gathered to praise and celebrate the forming of the Presbyterian Church in their community.
 The first church structure was built to house the growing congregation in 1835 — 40 years before the forming of the Presbyterian Church in Canada.
 The current magnificent stone Union Church has stood on the road between Glen Williams and Terra Cotta since 1884.